 Aladdin (2019) - Review

-After The Jungle Book proved that Disney can make a ton of money remaking their animated films with live action actors and digital animals, it was only a matter of time before they would give a similar treatment to other, beloved Disney animated films.
-However, so far, the reception to each one of these remakes has seemed to only have gotten worse in the past couple years, with most people lamenting the new versions of their favorite Disney classics.
+After The Jungle Book proved that Disney could make a ton of money remaking their animated films with live-action actors and digital animals, it was only a matter of time before they would give a similar treatment to other, beloved Disney animated films.
+However, so far, the reception to each one of these remakes has seemed to only have gotten worse in the past couple of years, with most people lamenting the new versions of their favorite Disney classics.
 I heard many a complaint lodged at Aladdin before it even came out, so my hopes weren’t exactly high for when I sat down to see it for myself.
 Having no real attachment to the Disney films of my childhood, I was prepared for it to be good, bad, or mediocre.
 Guess which one it is!

 Aladdin Live Genie Big.jpg